 The appeal officer will dismiss the appeal if the appeal is not based upon one or more of the grounds set forth in paragraph (B) of this rule.

-The appeal officer will decide the appeal based upon a review of the record and supporting documents (e.g. prior disciplinary history).
+The appeal officer will decide the appeal based upon a review of the record and supporting documents (e.g., prior disciplinary history).

 Possible dispositions by the appeal officer.